 - If you become sick, stay home for at least 24 hours after you no longer have a fever (without the use of fever-reducing medications).

-Everyone aged six months and older should receive an annual influenza vaccination.
+Everyone ages six months and older should receive an annual flu vaccine.
 A flu vaccination is especially recommended for people with chronic medical conditions, pregnant women, people living or caring for babies six months and younger or people who are unable to be vaccinated because of health reasons, and all health care workers.What if I don't have health insurance?

 You can also get more information at the US Centers for Disease Control and Prevention.